Dr Weiming Huang

 Research interests

-My research leverages both top-down, theory-informed approaches and bottom-up, data-driven methods (the two pathways of GeoAI), to deepen our understanding of the complex urban and natural environments, and finally inform decision-marking towards sustainable development.
+My research leverages both top-down, theory-informed approaches and bottom-up, data-driven methods (the two pathways of GeoAI), to deepen our understanding of the complex urban and natural environments, and finally inform decision-making towards sustainable development.
 The full list of my publications can be found here.
 My research can be broadly grouped into three main research themes:

 Student education